anttiluode/OriginOfLife/README.md

 *
 *   **The Rajapinta ($\mathcal{R}$):** The observation boundary.
 The skull, the electrode, the cell membrane, or the Axon Initial Segment.
 *    It acts as a linear filter + a nonlinear threshold that "crystallizes" the continuous wave into a discrete output (a spike, a digital measurement,
-*    a genetic token)[cite: 14].
+*    a genetic token).
 *
 *   **Takens Multi-Lens:** Based on Takens' Delay Embedding Theorem.
 A mathematical telescope that takes the flattened 1D output of the Rajapinta
-*   and inflates it back into 3D topology to read the original "winding numbers" of the biological oscillator[cite: 14].
+*   and inflates it back into 3D topology to read the original "winding numbers" of the biological oscillator.

 ---